MindSculpt/design-tokens/README.md

 # design-tokens
-Simple workflow for integrating design tokens into your build process.
+Simple gulp workflow for integrating design tokens into your build process.